-Quite apart from its fitness for purpose as a musical instrument, the Fender Stratocaster is an object of outstanding beauty.
+As well as its fitness for purpose as a musical instrument the Fender Stratocaster is a thing of beauty.
 It was, however, a product of engineering.
 Leo Fender, born in California in 1909, was an inventor with a lifelong interest in radios and amplification.
 He took up musical instrument manufacturing during the 1940s and first introduced the concept of a solid-bodied amplified guitar.
-Fender's rented-out guitars proved popular with working musicians playing western swing, country, and rhythm and blues – the roots of rock and roll.
+Fender's rented-out guitars proved popular with working musicians playing western swing, country, and rhythm and blues - the roots of rock and roll.

 Musicians had already tried to amplify hollow-bodied guitars but it was Fender's solid instrument which for the first time produced a truly 'electrical' sound, whilst also eliminating the problem of feedback.
 In 1950 Fender launched the Broadcaster (co-designed with George Fullerton and soon renamed Telecaster).
 This was the world's first commercially available electric guitar and had a solid wooden body and bolt-on neck.
 The Telecaster's sustained note was achieved by passing the strings through the body and anchoring them to the back.
 The clean treble tone - which had always been a problem with hollow-bodied amplified guitars - was enhanced by a pickup built into the bridge.